Miltos-90/RUL_Estimation_of_Aircraft_Engines/README.md

 cluster on the test set, and not calculate them directly on the test set.
 Assume that a perfect linear predictor (sensor) exists for the training set, with a zero value when RUL = 100%, and a value of 100 when RUL = 0.
 Its mean value is 50.
-If we go and standardize it directly on a test set (and not use the summary statistics calculated on the training set above), which contains recorded data from engines with RULs varying from 0 to 50% - half their lifetime has already passed - we will
+If we standardize directly on a test set (and not use the summary statistics calculated on the training set above), which contains recorded data from engines with RULs varying from 0 to 50% - half their lifetime has already passed - we will